B-Alexandru/d_portfolio/README.md

-# Portfolio website build with Django / vanilla Javascript
+## Portfolio website build using Django and Javascript